TEIC/Jenkins/README.md

 ### Use with Guidelines

-Navigate to the Guidelines repo (you cloned from Github) and enter
+Navigate to the Guidelines repo (you cloned from GitHub) and enter

 ```
 docker run --rm -v `pwd`:/tei -w /tei/P5 -v /YOUR/PATH/TO/TEI-STYLESHEETS:/usr/share/xml/tei/stylesheet -it --entrypoint "make" teic/jenkins:dev test